 5 Key Steps to Prepare for CMMC

 In response to the volatile state of security threats, the U.S. Department of Defense (DoD) recently announced the Cybersecurity Maturity Model Certification (CMMC) requirement for their contractors and sub-contractors.
-This means contractors within the Defense Industrial Base (DIB) supply chain must meet the cybersecurity standards developed by the DoD.
+This means contractors within the Defense Industrial Base (DIB) supply chain must meet the cybersecurity services standards developed by the DoD.

 While this new program is important and necessary, we realize some may find this task daunting and/or confusing.
 That's why ProArch has compiled a step-by-step process to help you prepare for and meet CMMC requirements.

 1. Assess current practice compliance gaps with NIST 800-171